Prices include next-day delivery and prescription

 A summary of how to take Omeprazole in its various forms is below:

-Omeprazole is currently only available from HealthExpress as dosages of 10mg and 20mg.
-These figures denote the amount of the active ingredient, omeprazole sodium.
+Omeprazole is available from HealthExpress in two strengths: 10mg and 20mg.
+These numbers refer to how much of the active ingredient, omeprazole sodium, is in each pill.

-This medication is most likely to take the form of gastro-resistant capsules (hard and regular).
-However, tablets and powder-form also exist.
+This medication normally comes in the form of capsules that are gastro-resistant (hard and regular).
+However, it also exists as tablets and powder.

 Omeprazole is a relatively safe medication, but medicines can affect people differently.
 For a full list of adverse effects, please consult the patient leaflet.